jmce619/SpeciesRecognition/README.md

 We made the realization that the presence of false positives is detrimental to detection.
 We can use our AUC-ROC curve to reevaluate our probability threshold for predictions and adjust True Positive and False Positive tradeoff for stronger deployment.
 A higher threshold (>0.9) reduced false positive detection and still provided enough true positives to work with.

-For further steps and more time, we can obtain ore data, gridsearch parameters, and use ModelCheckpoints to tune our CNN and deploy it in the setting we are targeting.
+For further steps and more time, we can obtain more data.
+The biggest limitation to this project was the time constraint which prevented me from colleting and labeling enough data for an object detector and species classifier.
+Typically, tens of thousands of images should be used, whereas we only have 200 training images.
+We can also gridsearch parameters, and use ModelCheckpoints to tune our CNN and deploy it in the setting we are targeting.

 ## Sources
 - http://www.huppelen.nl/publications/selectiveSearchDraft.pdf